godaddy/node-priam/README.md

 `connectionInformation` should contain the following properties: `username`, `password`, `contactPoints`.

+Your connection resolver may optionally be an `EventEmitter`. `priam` will listen to `fetch` and `lazyfetch` events and emit & log its own events in response to these.
+These events should emit two arguments, an `Error` for any fetch errors as the first and the resolved connection information as the second.

 See example application for a concrete example using a connection resolver.

 #### Port Mapping Options ####